Gil80/Gil80/README.md

 DevOps Engineer
 ---------------

-I'm a consultant at Deloitte Israel Cloud Practice and a certified **GCP Professional Cloud Architect**, **AWS Certified SysOps Administrator** and **AWS Certified Solutions Architect**.
-I moved back to Israel after working for 10 years in Sydney, Australia.
-My work experience spans across various tech companies in the eCommerce, Retail and Hospitality industries.
+I'm a consultant at Deloitte Israel Cloud Practice and a certified GCP Professional Cloud Architect, AWS Certified SysOps Administrator, and AWS Certified Solutions Architect.
+After a decade in Sydney, Australia, I returned to Israel.
+My diverse work experience spans multiple tech companies in the eCommerce, Retail, and Hospitality industries.

-I have more than 15 years in various roles in Software Development Lifecycle, such as QA Manager, Tech Support Manager, Release manager, Atlassian system implementation & administration, Workflow Automation and Scrum Master.

-My previous roles included the modernization of tools & workflows for web and mobile applications, large-scale test planning and more recently, Google Cloud Platform technical support.
+With over 15 years in various Software Development Lifecycle roles—such as QA Manager, Tech Support Manager, Release Manager, Atlassian system implementation & administration, Workflow Automation, and Scrum Master—I've led projects involving the modernization of tools & workflows for web and mobile applications.
+I've also spearheaded large-scale test planning and, more recently, provided technical support for Google Cloud Platform.

 *   🌍  I'm based in Nesher, Israel